-In the not so distant past, being a movie enthusiast or a fan of binge-watching TV series episodes meant finding space in your home for a bulky video collection.
+Being a movie enthusiast or a fan of binge-watching TV series episodes meant finding space in your home for a bulky video collection in the not-so-distant past.
 This was somewhat tolerable once VHS tapes went out of fashion due to the much smaller DVD packaging.

 In 2021, there’s no need to own physical libraries of TV shows or movies.
-Most content you want to watch, you can google search and stream over the web almost instantly.
+Instead, you can google search and stream over the web almost instantly for most content you want to watch.

-While Fire TV Stick is produced by Amazon and Roku by ReplayTV, they both have similarities as well as differences.
+While Fire TV Stick is produced by Amazon and Roku by ReplayTV, they both have similarities and differences.
 In this MTM review, I detail the pros and cons of both products based on extensive research.

 Should I Buy a Firestick or a Roku?